bioinfo-cnb/bionmf-gpu/doc/installation_guide.txt.md

 ### 5.2.
 Matrix Generator

 This program generates a data matrix with non-negative random values.
-The output file can be used as a valid input dataset for NMF-(m)GPU.

-You can select the output matrix dimensions, as well as the highest possible random number (i.e., all values will be generated in the closed range between 0.0 and the selected value, both inclusive).
+The output file can be used as a valid input dataset for NMF-mGPU.
+You can specify the output matrix dimensions, as well as the highest possible random number (i.e., all values will be generated in the closed range between 0.0 and the selected value, both inclusive).
 The output matrix can be written as ASCII text, or in a binary file (in any of the binary modes described above).

-**Warning:** Output matrix will ***not*** contain any tag (i.e., row labels, column headers or description string), just numeric data.
+**Warning:** Output matrix will ***not*** contain any tag (i.e., neither of row labels, column headers nor a description string), just numeric data.

 <!-- ALERT: TODO: -->
 <!--   * Please, see program usage in section *6 "Utility programs"* in the *User guide*. -->